 - What do I already know, what do I still need to know, and where can I find useful resources?

 All fIrst-year writing courses culminate in the creation of a Digital Portfolio.
 The purpose of the portfolio is to provide a place for students to curate selected coursework that demonstrates engaged inquiry, rhetorical flexibility, rigorous reflection, and awareness of visual design and digital composition.
-Students analyze their reading and writing processes, reflect upon their learning from the course, and articulate their understanding and application of the program's first-year writing student learning outcomes.
+Students analyze their reading and writing processes, reflect upon their learning from the course, and articulate their understanding and application of the department's first-year writing student learning outcomes.